• ๐Ÿ†“ Bodyweight Workout

 Do five repetitions of moving up and down and then hold the position for 15 seconds or so, and build up to longer as you get more comfortable.

-Don’t Stay Stuck in the Starting Blocks: Learn to Modify and Adapt
+From Stuck to Unstoppable: Learn to Modify and Adapt

 This adaptability is a cornerstone principle in the GMB Method.